MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V4

-In V4, these settings have been moved to `MPSolutionConfig`, which is located on the MPSolution, in this version these settings have types (a boolean and an Enum type).
-This helps ensure that these settings are easier to configure and have no parsing errors.
+In V4, these settings have been moved to `MPSolutionConfig`, which is located on the MPSolution.
+Now these settings have types (a boolean and an Enum type).
+This helps ensure that the settings are easier to configure and have no parsing errors.
 They can be fetched and updates like this:

 ```java
 // get the config from the solution